PrestaShop/prestafony-project/README.md

 # Prestafony project: modern PrestaShop with Symfony

+---
+This repository has been archived.
+Follow the migration project here: [Migration project board](https://github.com/PrestaShop/PrestaShop/projects/3).

+---

 This repository contains docs and modules to help you migrate PrestaShop using Symfony 3 PHP framework.

 ## Can I contribute?